 - Alaskan pollock fillets – a mild, flaky pollock fish that cooks quickly and absorbs flavour beautifully, similar to cod but more budget-friendly.

-- Lemon juice – balances the butter and enhances the natural sweetness of the fish.
+- Sea salt – a generous pinch from the grinder draws out the natural sweetness of the fish.

-- Step 1: In a small bowl, combine the butter, lemon juice, lemon zest, minced garlic, dried herbs mix, and a good pinch of sea salt from the grinder.
-Place the bowl in the microwave for one minute, stir the mixture, and heat it again until the butter is completely melted.
+- Step 1: In a small bowl, combine the butter, lemon juice, lemon zest, minced garlic, dried herb mix and a good pinch of sea salt.
+Pop the bowl into the microwave for one minute, give it a stir, then heat it again briefly until the butter has fully melted into a smooth, glossy sauce.

-- Step 2: Pre-heat your oven to 190C (375F) and line a baking tray with foil or parchment paper before arranging the pollock fish on it.
-Pat dry fish fillets.
-Generously pour the prepared butter garlic sauce over the top of each fillet, making sure to leave a little bit of the sauce aside for later.
-Send the tray into the oven for 5-6 minutes.
+- Step 2: Pre-heat your oven to 190°C (375°F) and line a baking tray with foil or parchment paper.
+Pat the pollock fillets dry with kitchen paper and lay them out on the tray.
+Spoon most of the warm garlic butter sauce generously over the top of each fillet, holding a little back for later, then slide the tray into the oven for 5–6 minutes.

-- Step 3: Take the tray out of the oven and carefully flip the fish fillets over onto the other side.
-Using a pastry brush, apply the remaining butter sauce evenly across the fish.
-Put the tray back into the oven for another 4 minutes to allow the fish to cook through entirely.
+- Step 3: Take the tray out of the oven and carefully turn each fillet over.
+Using a pastry brush, dab the remaining butter sauce evenly across the fish.
+Return the tray to the oven for another 4 minutes, until the pollock is cooked through and flakes easily with a fork.

-- Step 4: Remove the tray from the oven, arrange the fillets on your serving plates, and spoon some of the glorious resting juices from the tray over the top.
-Garnish the dish with fresh lemon slices and serve it straight away while piping hot.
+- Step 4: Lift the fillets onto your serving plates and spoon some of the buttery resting juices from the tray over the top.
+Garnish with fresh lemon slices and serve straight away while piping hot.

 Hint: Pollock is delicate, so avoid overcooking — it should stay moist and flaky rather than firm or rubbery.

-How to Serve and How to Store Baked Pollock
+How to Serve and Store This Baked Pollock

 I like serving this baked pollock straight from the oven with simple sides like easy greens, herby baby potatoes or mashed potatoes that soak up the lemon garlic sauce.
 It also works brilliantly flaked into salads, tucked into wraps, or paired with roasted vegetables for a balanced healthy lunch option.
 Because it’s light yet satisfying, it fits easily into a weekly rotation and is genuinely great for meal plan prep.

-Top Tips to Make the Best Baked Pollock
+Top Tips and Notes for the Best Baked Pollock

 - The flavour of pollock fish is mild and slightly sweet, making it very approachable.
 This is especially helpful if you’re not a fan of strong seafood flavours.
 It takes on marinades and sauces easily without becoming overpowering.
 That’s why this baked pollock pairs so well with lemon and garlic.